MarioSinovcic/Minesweeper/README.md

 # Minesweeper

-A C# console applciation that lets users play [minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).
+A C# console application that lets users play [minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).
-The basic archtecture for the system can be found here <-link to diagram.
+The basic architecture for the system can be found here <-link to diagram.

 ## Requirements